Flowers That Keep Bugs Away

 Flowers that repel bugs, making them both functional and beautiful.

 Whether they're swarming your outdoor picnic or they've snuck into your home, bugs can be a nuisance.
 They're often attracted to the scents from your meals or even some decorative bouquets.
 If you occasionally get flies or want to ward off mosquitos from your next outdoor gathering, consider decorating with certain plants.
-In fact, these flowers repel bugs, making them both functional and beautiful:

 Known for their large bunches of colorful petals, chrysanthemums do more than brighten your home; they also repel a variety of insects, including roaches, fleas and ants.
 In fact, chrysanthemums contain a compound called pyrethrum that is poisonous to many bugs.
 For this reason, these flowers are often used as an ingredient in commercial insecticides.